-An interagency consultation process was used to develop the amended TIP.
+An interagency consultation process was used to develop the TIP.
 Consultation continues throughout the public comment period to respond to comments and concerns raised by the public and agencies prior to final adoption by the Council.
 The Council, MPCA and MnDOT confer on the application of the latest air quality emission models, the review and selection of projects exempted from a conformity air quality analysis, and regionally significant projects that must be included in the conformity analysis of the plan.
 An interagency conformity work group provides a forum for interagency consultation.
 The work group has representatives from the Council, MPCA, MnDOT, EPA and the FHWA.
-The following is a list of interagency meetings held and scheduled in 2013 to consult during the preparation and adoption of the plan document.
+An interagency meeting was held on July 1, 2012 to consult during the preparation of the Plan document.
 Ongoing communication occurred along with periodic meetings, draft reports, emails and phone calls.